-User-Community-Driven Internet ventures (UCDI-ventures), characterized by (1) user-contributed content, (2) network effects, and (3), an interactive community have constituted a second wave of Internet-based entrepreneurship.
-Prime examples of UCDI-ventures such as YouTube or MySpace have received high capital market valuations.
-Many others have failed, though, thus making such ventures and their success drivers interesting phenomena for entrepreneurship research.
-In this context, the paper integrates UCDI-venture success drivers, three general ones from the entrepreneurship literature and two UCDI-venture related ones.
-It illustrates the applicability of the UCDI-venture success drivers with a short case study on the online video sharing community Clipfish in Germany.
-Then the paper assesses the success drivers and, finally, suggests an outlook to future research.
+A recent wave of Internet-related entrepreneurship focused on virtual communities.
+It produced User-Community-Driven Internet ventures (UCDI-ventures), characterized by (1) user-contributed content, (2) network effects, and (3), an interactive community.
+Whereas light pole examples such as YouTube, MySpace, or Facebook have received high capital market valuations, many other ventures have failed, making research on the phenomenon and related success drivers worthwhile.
+This paper integrates three general venture success drivers from the entrepreneurship literature and two specific UCDI-venture related ones.
+Drawing on the case of the online video sharing community Clipfish in Germany, it demonstrates the relevance of the proposed UCDI-venture success drivers.
+The paper concludes with an assessment of the five success drivers and suggests three steps of future research.